agkaminski/Pocket65/README.md

 ![memory test result](img/memtest.png)

 On the right is a decimal number of RAM bytes found.
-By default it's 2048 bytes, memory can be expanded using expantion slot.
-If error occurs during memory test, error screen is presented and system is halted:
+By default it's 2048 bytes, memory can be expanded using expansion slot.
+If an error occurs during memory test, error screen is presented and the system is halted:

 ![memory test fail](img/memfail.png)

-After 2 seconds computer proceds to the main mode of operation:
+After 2 seconds computer proceeds to the main mode of operation:

 ![monitor](img/main.png)

 ## Memory edit

 In the main mode and byte modification selected (dot near memory value) memory modification is possible.
-To modify memory press a key from `0` to `F`.
-Old value is then shifted 4 binary places to the left and new nibble is inserted on the youngest position.
+To modify memory press a key `0` to `F`.
+The old value is then shifted 4 binary places to the left and new nibble is inserted at the youngest position.
 Previous 4 oldest bits are lost.

 Example - entering `0xBA` at current address:

-We start with our memory cell selected (in this case at address `0x0200`):
+We start with our memory cell selected (in this case at the address `0x0200`):

 ![memory edit start](img/main.png)